Ruger Standard: Variants

-Some special variants that command higher prices are the Government Target Model, a model that was used for pistol training and competition by the United States Army, and the Red Eagle models, which were made from 1949 to the year of company co-founder Alexander Sturm's death, in 1951.
+Some special variants that command higher prices are the Government Target Model, a model that was used for pistol training and competition by the United States Army, and the Red Eagle models, which were made from 1949 to the year of company co-founder Sturm's death, in 1951.
 The Red Eagle models had the Ruger logo in red on a silver background.
 Since then, the Ruger logo on the grip panels has been either black on silver or silver on black, with the exception of a special 50th Anniversary model that had a silver eagle on a red background.
 The top-of-the-line Government Target Model comes with a 6.875 in bull barrel and wood thumb-rest target grips.
-The competition Target Model is identical to the Government Target Model with the addition feature of flats cut along each side of the barrel to reduce weight.
+The competition Target Model is identical to the Government Target Model with the additional feature of flats cut along each side of the barrel to reduce weight.
 Sometime during the span of Mark II production, Ruger started drilling its receivers for and providing a low profile scope base, and 1″ scope rings.
-With the addition of a pistol scope or red dot sight, these make ideal entry level bullseye pistol.